 Strongly related to the country’s geography, Andorran cuisine is a flavorsome mix of French and Catalan influences.
 Nevertheless, the bounty of the surrounding mountains and an array of unique culinary traditions give it a taste and personality all of its own.

-Sausages, cheeses, and cured hams are staples of Andorra’s high mountain style gastronomy, but the principality is also famous for its snails, aromatic herbs, and freshwater fish like trout.
+Sausages, cheeses, and cured hams are staples of Andorra’s high mountain-style gastronomy, but the principality is also famous for its snails, aromatic herbs, and freshwater fish like trout.
 Typical dishes include Escudella – a hearty winter stew made with a variety of meats and vegetables, Trinxat – cabbage and potato patty, and Formatge de Tupi – fermented cheese with garlic and brandy.

-For an authentic Andorran meal, make sure to visit a local borda – cozy mountain restaurant serving delicious traditional cuisine.
+For an authentic Andorran meal, make sure to visit a local borda – a cozy mountain restaurant serving delicious traditional cuisine.

 Europe’s Largest Mountain Thermal Spa

-Enjoying a spectacular natural setting – right in the heart of the Pyrenees, yet just a short walk from the center of Andorra La Vella – Caldea is the best place to relax and soothe your tired, stressed muscles after a day out skiing or hiking.
+Enjoying a spectacular natural setting – right in the heart of the Pyrenees yet just a short walk from the center of Andorra La Vella – Caldea is the best place to relax and soothe your tired, stressed muscles after a day out skiing or hiking.

 Dubbed the largest mountain thermal spa in Europe, the stunningly designed complex has everything from indoor/outdoor lagoons filled with mineral-rich waters to saunas, Jacuzzis, and Roman baths.
 They also offer an astounding selection of massages, a range of restaurants serving Mediterranean and Asian cuisines, as well as various nighttime events.